 While Florida's no-fault PIP system of auto insurance has been plagued by fraud and excessive litigation over low-dollar-value claims in the past, the recent repeal of the One-Way Attorney Fees Statute and judicial resolution of interpretations over the PIP statute's calculation of reasonable charges provisions are likely to pave the way for the PIP law to finally reduce litigation arising from car accidents and decrease excessive PIP benefit payments.
 However, these benefits of the recent statutory and judicial reforms have only begun to be realized, and their full impact cannot be measured for several years.
-Thus, before repealing Florida's PIP law, the recent statutory and judicial reforms should be given sufficient time to work and to hopefully appreciably decrease frivolous PIP litigation and costs.
-Then, after five years or more of data on PIP litigation and benefit payment costs is accumulated following the recent statutory and judicial reforms, Florida stakeholders will be in a much better position to decide whether repealing PIP is necessary or advisable.
-Consequently, the Institute opposes HB 1181.
+The recent statutory and judicial reforms should be given sufficient time to work and to hopefully appreciably decrease PIP litigation and costs.
+Then, after five years or more of data on PIP litigation and benefit payment costs is accumulated following the recent statutory and judicial reforms, Florida stakeholders will be in a much better position to decide whether repealing HB 1437 is advisable.
+Consequently, the Institute opposes HB 1437.